-Pigmented Lesion Assay (PLA) for Melanoma Associated Gene Expression
+Pigmented Lesion Assay for Melanoma Associated Gene Expression

-DermTech’s PLA can distinguish melanoma from benign pigmented skin lesions such as nevi or moles with a negative predictive value (NPV) of over 99%, sensitivity of 92%, and specificity of 77%, without the need for an invasive biopsy.
+DermTech’s PLA can distinguish melanoma from benign pigmented skin lesions such as nevi or moles with a negative predictive value (NPV) of over 99%, sensitivity of 91%, and specificity of 69%, without the need for an invasive biopsy.
 The PLA has advantages in patient comfort and convenience as well as additional utility in patients who have multiple lesions, especially in cosmetically sensitive areas, are anti-coagulated, at increased risk for infection or scarring, or who are at risk for wound healing complications.
+Evidence is also increasing that the detected gene expression changes precede morphologic changes.
+(JAMA 2017)

 DermTech has identified a specific gene expression ‘signature’ test that is highly correlated with melanoma.2,3 DermTech’s Pigmented Lesion Assay (PLA) uses stratum corneum tissue collected with adhesive patches included in our Non-Invasive Skin Biopsy Kit.

 With the current standard of care, a patient who has one or two melanomas in his or her lifetime might undergo ten biopsies or more.
-Using the PLA and Non-Invasive Skin Biopsy Kit, a skin sample is collected using adhesive patches, rather than an surgical biopsy, and then sent to DermTech for analysis.
+Using the PLA and Non-Invasive Skin Biopsy Kit, a skin sample is collected with adhesive patches, rather than a surgical biopsy, and then sent to DermTech for analysis.
 The PLA reliably differentiates between gene expression patterns consistent with melanoma and non-melanoma.

 When Should I Test?